Ian-Parberry/uintx_t/README.md

 You may then compile `test.sln` if you wish, although this is optional.
 Open `test.sln` and examine the `properties` of project `test` to see how to link `uintx_t.lib` into your own Visual Studio solutions.
-The solution files have been tested with Visual Studio 2019 Community under Windows 10.
+This has been tested with Visual Studio 2019 Community under Windows 10.

 ### UNIX and g++